 If you have applied for MAP, you can check the status of your application at www.vhfa.org/map/.

-VHFA will start a new Homeowner Assistance Fund (HAF) program later this year.
-See https://www.vhfa.org/news/HAF.
+VHFA will start a new Homeowner Assistance Fund (HAF) program this fall.
+See https://vermonthap.vhfa.org/.

 The HAF program will be available to Vermonters who have experienced a financial hardship due to the COVID-19 pandemic after January 21, 2020.

 The HAF program will provide help such as mortgage assistance, utility assistance, property tax assistance, and home repair assistance.